vhxnif/ifcli/README.md

 ## Config

-To configure various application settings using the `ifcli --setting` command.**Please configure the large model settings before use.**
+To configure various application settings using the `ist cf -e` command.**Please configure the large model settings before use.**

-To use MCP Server, you must first configure the relevant information and enable MCP functionality for the current chat session `ifcli cf -p`.
+To use MCP Server, you must first configure the relevant information and enable MCP functionality for the current chat session `ict cf -p`.

 The `EDITOR` environment variable must be configured to enable configuration editing and related system functions.If not configured, `vim` will be used as the default editor.